Malacañang Palace: Grand Staircase

 Past the Malakas and Maganda doors of the Entrance Hall is the Grand Staircase, made of the finest Philippine hardwood and carpeted in red.
 Its walls are made of tiny pieces of wood, assembled to simulate sawali panels.
 These were put up in 1979 replacing the stucco and hardwood panels.
-At the top of the stairs is the landing that serves as vestibule to the Reception Hall.
+At the top of the stairs is the landing that serves as a vestibule to the Reception Hall.

 The Spanish and American governors-general and Philippine presidents and their visitors used this staircase.
 The staircase was narrower before the Marcos reconstruction.
 There is a story that José Rizal's mother, Teodora Alonzo, went up these stairs on her knees to beg the Governor General Camilo Polavieja for her son's life.

 A legacy of the Spanish regime are unsigned portraits of Spanish conquistadores Hernando Cortés, Sebastian del Cano, Ferdinand Magellan, and Christopher Columbus, hanging at the balcony around the stairs.
 At the end of the balcony a harvest scene by Fernando Amorsolo hangs.

 A large painting of Nereids (sea nymphs) by noted Spanish artist Joaquín Sorolla used to hang in place of the Luna.
 A case of Marcos war medals, subsequently alleged to be fake, took its place towards the end of the Marcos regime.
 The case continued to be on display, empty, for some years thereafter.

 To the left, as viewers reach the top of the stairs, is the famous 'The Blood Compact', painted by Juan Luna in 1886, still in its original carved frame.
 It was given to the government in return for the artist's scholarship in Spain.
 The door on the left leads to the private quarters of the presidential families.
 This wing contained the private dining and living rooms and two guest suites, used for meetings and waiting rooms between 1986 and 2001, while presidents Corazon Aquino and Fidel Ramos lived at the Arlegui Guest House and President Estrada lived at the Premier Guest House.
 President Arroyo and her family lived in this wing.
 The door straight ahead leads to a corridor that surrounds the inner court within the private quarters.